billtubbs/ml-obs/README.md

 # process-observers

-MATLAB scripts for simulating process observers for online state estimation and sensor fusion.
+MATLAB scripts for simulating [process observers](https://en.wikipedia.org/wiki/State_observer) for online state estimation and [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion).

-Each observer is produced by a different function but they are implemented as [structure arrays](https://www.mathworks.com/help/matlab/ref/struct.html) ('structs') with many similar attribues that can be passed as arguments to the associated update functions producing similar behaviours.
+Each observer is produced by a separate MATLAB function but they are implemented as [structure arrays](https://www.mathworks.com/help/matlab/ref/struct.html) ('structs') with many similar attribues that can be passed as arguments to the associated update functions producing similar behaviours.

 For example, the following statement creates a struct which contains all the data needed to simulate a discrete-time Kalman filter.